The Bull Run Run is about having fun. We don’t have a lot of rules, but since we generally have a fairly large field of runners, we have to have some.

 - Relieving Yourself: Solid human waste should be buried well off the trail and away from water.
 Liquid waste should not be deposited on the trail itself or near water.
 A non-entrant in the race should not see you relieve yourself.

 - Personal Listening Devices: While we don’t prohibit personal listening devices (“PLDs” — headphones, ear buds, etc.), inattention caused by their use can make a runner an obstruction on the trail.
-Lack of awareness of your surroundings caused by wearing PLDs is impolite and annoying, especially on congested sections of the trail.
+Lack of awareness of your surroundings caused by wearing PLDs is impolite and annoying on the trail.
 Please don’t use any PLDs for the first 17.6 miles of the course (i.e. until you come back through the Hemlock aid station) and if you must use them after that, please be aware of your surroundings.
 While we will not disqualify someone for using a PLD, we will disqualify a runner whose inattention to his surroundings causes an unreasonable obstruction on the course.
 VHTRC Policy on use of personal listening devices.

 - Volunteers: Be polite to all volunteers.
 Abuse of a volunteer will lead to disqualification.
 You should be equally polite to any park officials and other users of the trails you might encounter.
 The trails are open during Bull Run Run to other users.
+We know that you will all be good trail running ambassadors while on the BROT!

 - Bib Number: You may wear your race number any place you want as long as it can be seen from the front at all times.
 Please note that the purpose of the race number is to allow race officials to readily identify you, both on the course and at the finish.
 A number on your back does not accomplish this goal.

 - Entry is not Transferable: Your entry is not transferable and you may not give your number to another person.
 We put in the effort to maintain a wait list and give refunds, but after the final date to get a refund, we expect some attrition in the field.
 Our entry limit is based on that expectation.
-To put it another way, if we let you transfer your number, we would not be able to admit as many people into the race.
-Additionally, such an action subverts the waiting list process.

 - Cutoff Times: You must have departed each aid station that has a “hard” cutoff time before that cutoff time to continue in the event.
 “Soft” cutoff times are provided at aid stations prior to “Do Loop - Out” at 35.5 miles as warnings that at your current speed, you are no longer on pace to finish under the 13 hour time limit for the race.

 - Official Finishers: You must finish the race before 7:30 PM to be an “official finisher.”
 If, however, you leave the Bull Run Marina aid station not later than 6:00 PM and make steady progress but finish after 7:30, you will receive the finishers’ award and be listed on the results.
 You will not receive credit for this run, however, as a finish for the purpose of a multiple finish recognition, and if you are a member of a team, it will be disqualified.
+[For 2021, note that if wave starts are employed, the cut off times and official finish time will be adjusted to be 13 hours after the final wave starts the race.]

 - Pacers: Pacers, or anyone not an entrant in the event, are not allowed to accompany runners.
+Nor should they attend the event in 2021, either at the start/finish at Hemlock, or at any other point along the course, including the aid stations.

 - Hiking Poles: This course does not have mountainous climbs and descents, and is not technical.
 The trails can also be somewhat congested.
 The use of hiking poles is prohibited in the Bull Run Run.